 - Ideal for creative individuals and business owners

 While a blogging platform won’t provide the tools to engage or convert visitors, it will help you attract them.
 If your main goal is generating brand awareness, then a blogging platform is perfect for creating content while building an audience.
 Then, as your content and audience grow, you can easily migrate to a hosted website builder or CMS.

-Below we’ll look at two of the fastest growing social web publishing sites, Tumblr and Medium, where you could get started.
+Below we’ll look at three of the most popular publishing sites where you could get started.

 Tumblr is a highly-visual publishing platform that combines blogging with social networking.

 With Tumblr, you can select from hundreds of free and premium theme skins to create a professional-looking site with multiple pages, sidebars, social sharing buttons, comment sections, and more.
 You can also buy a custom domain name from a domain name registrar to replace the default URL, which looks like yourusername.tumblr.com.
 Users with HTML coding skills can customize their site further.

 Once you’re happy with the look of your site, you can begin creating multimedia post types that feature text, photos, GIFs, links, chat dialogue, audio files, or video.
 Other users can easily like, reply, and reblog your posts on their Tumblr as well as their other social accounts, right from their dashboard.

 Since visual content is more likely to be shared on social networks, your multimedia posts have the potential to go viral not only on Tumblr but on Facebook, Twitter, Reddit, and Pinterest as well.